JeovaniMartinez/Android-Utils/docs/utilities/view-to-image.md

 ## Usage

-Call the following function of the utility 1passing the configuration to generate the image of the view.
+Call the following function of the utility passing the configuration to generate the image of the view.

 > #### <a href="../reference/androidutils/com.jeovanimartinez.androidutils.about/-about-app-config/index.html" target="_blank"><b>[ Configuration Parameters  ]</b></a>